 The superintendent registrar of the area(s) where the couple live may have had no previous experience of Quaker marriages at all, though they will have readily available a handbook to consult.
-They may raise questions when they find that the place where the marriage is to be held is not in the list of registered buildings, and it is as well for the applicants to know that places where Quaker marriages can be held do not have to be registered for this purpose.
+They may raise questions when they find that the place where the marriage is to be held is not in the list of registered buildings, and it is as well for the applicants to know that places where Quaker marriages can be held do not have to be registered for this purpose.1

 The schedule is valid for 12 months from the date of issue.
 It is essential that the registering officer has the schedule in their possession in order for the meeting for worship for the marriage to take place.
-It is advisable to hold a meeting with the couple a short time before that date and for the registering officer ensure they have possession of the schedule and to examine the Quaker marriage certificate to ensure the wording inscribed there is correct.
-See also section 20: Checklist of procedures for registering officers.
+It is advisable to hold a meeting with the couple a short time before that date and for the registering officer ensure they have possession of the schedule and to examine the Quaker marriage certificate to ensure the wording and M4.40

-and M4.40